 - Provide handwashing facilities so everyone can regularly wash and dry their hands.

-- Provide hand sanitisers where handwashing facilities are not easily available, for example at entrances to your workplace.
+- Provide hand sanitisers for all workers and customers, for example at entrances to your workplace.

 - allowing space between people as they enter or leave your workplace